ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 ### Cross vCenter NSX
 {: #adds-infra-domain-multisite-nsx}

-In cross-vCenter NSX, you have a primary NSX Manager and multiple secondary NSX Managers.
-Each of these NSX Managers is linked to a separate vCenter Server.
-On the primary NSX Manager, you can create universal NSX components such as switches and routers that are viewable from the secondary NSX Managers.
+In cross-vCenter NSX, you have a primary NSX Manager and multiple secondary NSX managers.
+Each of these NSX managers is linked to a separate vCenter Server.
+On the primary NSX Manager, you can create universal NSX components such as switches and routers that are viewable from the secondary NSX managers.

 Cross-vCenter NSX includes these features:
 * The same logical networks are available in the cross-vCenter environment, so it's possible for VMs on any cluster on any vCenter Server system to be connected to the same logical network.